 Part of the department's duties is to sweep each road in Herriman twice each year and clean each catch basin at least every two years.
 Catch basin sumps collect debris and sediment from stormwater and need to be cleared periodically.
 The department also maintains and inspects open drainages and detention ponds for flood control.
 Sand bags are available for residents to pick up when needed at Butterfield Park.
 Contact Herriman City at 801-446-5323 if you are in need of sand bags.

 Herriman City's Stormwater Management Plan (SWMP) is reviewed annually and updated as needed.
 These documents outline the City's best effort to improve stormwater quality.
-Comments on the SWMP should be directed to Water Resources Engineer Ben Nelsen.
+Comments on the SWMP should be directed to Staff Engineer Jonathan Bowers.